XiaoTaoWang/Best-Labs-of-3D-Genome/networks/2015-2019/report.rst

 Description
 ===========
-Here's the collaboration network of top 51 labs in 3D Genome between 2015 and 2019:
+Here's the collaboration network of top 51 labs in 3D Genome from years 2015-2019:

 .. image:: ./2015-2019.coauthors.png
         :align: center